niizam/py_tmi/docs/api/emotettv.md

 `py_tmi` ships with an async port of the [emotettv](https://github.com/doceazedo/emotettv) renderer so you can resolve Twitch, BetterTTV, FrankerFaceZ, and 7TV assets directly from Python.
 The module lives under `py_tmi.emotettv` and mirrors the JavaScript API.

+> **Compatibility:** The emotettv helpers are available in development builds after `py_tmi` 0.1.0.
+Install from the Git repository or upgrade to the first release that includes them.

 ## Quick Start

 ```python